A Place for Mom

 • Wage information, including hourly rates, holidays, sick days, and insurance

-• Reimbursement figures for mileage, groceries, etc.
+• Reimbursement policies for mileage, groceries, etc.

 • Expectations for behavior, such as smoking, being on time, etc.